openstack/devstack/doc/source/guides/devstack-with-nested-kvm.rst

 back to `virt_type=qemu`, i.e. plain QEMU emulation.

-Optionally, to explicitly set the type of virtualization, to KVM, by the libvirt driver in Nova, the below config attribute can be used in DevStack's ``local.conf``:
+Optionally, to explicitly set the type of virtualization, to KVM, by the libvirt driver in nova, the below config attribute can be used in DevStack's ``local.conf``:

 ::